 The membership of doctoral committees should be reviewed periodically by the chair or head of the program to ensure that all members continue to qualify for service on the committee in their designated roles.
 For example, if type of appointments, employment at the University, etc., have changed since initial appointment to the committee, changes to the committee membership may be necessary.
 If changes are warranted, they must be made as soon as possible to prevent future problems that may delay academic progress for the student (e.g., ability to conduct the comprehensive examination or final oral examination/final performance).

-The graduate program head/chair also must review periodically the Graduate Faculty listing for his/her program on both the Graduate School's website and the graduate program's listing in this Bulletin to ensure that those listings are accurate.
+The graduate program head/chair also must review periodically the Graduate Faculty listing for his/her program on the Graduate School's website to ensure that those listings are accurate.

 The chair or at least one co-chair must be a member of the graduate faculty of the doctoral program in which the candidate is enrolled.
 A retired or emeritus faculty member may chair a doctoral committee if he/she was officially appointed and began chairing the committee prior to retirement and has the approvals noted above.
 The primary duties of the chair are to: (1) maintain the academic standards of the doctoral program, Graduate Council, and the Graduate School and assure that all procedures are carried out fairly, (2) ensure that the comprehensive examination and final oral examination/final performance are conducted in a timely fashion, (3) arrange and conduct all meetings, and (4) ensure that requirements set forth by the committee are implemented in the final version of the dissertation (Ph.D./D.Ed.)/final performance (D.M.A.).